hanabi/hanabi.github.io/docs/image-format.md

 ### Text on Cards

 Text can be placed on a card:
-- in the middle
+- `middle_note` to put a text label in the middle of the card
-  - `middle_note` accepts a string like `(R)` or `(3)`
   - the string is automatically colored if it is a letter of one of the 5 suits
-- above
+- `above` to put a note above the card
-- below
+- `below` to put a note below the card

-  - `above` and `below` have the same syntax:
+`above` and `below` have the same syntax:
-  - `above: Green 3` or `above: Rainbow 5` will draw the box with the specified color and text
+- `above: Green 3` or `above: Rainbow 5` will draw the box with the specified color and text.
 - You can override the color using `color` attribute.
-CSS color are accepted, and additionally `rainbow`
+CSS color are accepted, and additionally `rainbow`.
-  - You can make it multiline by using an array
+- You can make it a multi-line note by using an array.

 <Example code={CardTextSource} Image={CardTextResult} />

-### Trash bin
+### Discard Pile

-You can show that some cards were already discarded via `discarded` array on the top level:
+For some examples, some cards in the discard pile need to be shown.
+This is performed with the `discarded` array on the top level.

 <Example code={TrashSource} Image={TrashResult} />